 Click on any picture to see a larger version.

-If you look for Santa Monica in a Los Angeles-area guidebook, Bergamot Station will probably top the list of the seaside city’s attractions.
-(Or it might be listed right after the Santa Monica Pier.)
+If you look for Santa Monica in a Los Angeles-area guidebook, Bergamot Station will be near the top the list of the seaside city’s attractions, probably right after the Santa Monica Pier.
 The very popular collection of art galleries is a must-see for anyone interested in the visual arts.
 But it’s unlike any museum or art gallery you’ve ever seen.
-It looks like a complex of gritty industrial warehouses clad in corrugated steel.
-And that’s exactly what it is.
+It looks like an industrial park, with gritty warehouses clad in corrugated steel.
+And that’s exactly the intent.

 Bergamot Station was once an actual train station, named for the wild bergamot flowers that still grow in the area.
 It opened in 1875, as a stop on the Los Angeles and Independence Railroad that carried freight from the wharf at Santa Monica to Downtown Los Angeles and shuttled passengers to the beach.
 Southern Pacific took over the railroad two years later.

 When the Red Cars stopped running in 1953, Southern Pacific demolished the station and leased the land to various companies for manufacturing and warehouses.
-The City of Santa Monica bought the parcel in 1987, with the intention of restoring it as a station on the Metro Rail light rail system that was beginning its construction.
-They expected a line to extend to Santa Monica within a decade.
+(But you can still see a ghostly section of track partially buried in the concrete parking lot on the northwest side of the current Bergamot Station complex.)
+The City of Santa Monica bought the land and warehouses in 1987, with the intention of restoring it as a station on the Metro Rail light rail system that was beginning its construction.
+They expected a “subway to the sea” extending to Santa Monica within a decade.

 The last warehouse tenant moved out in 1993.
-By then, the Metro Rail project had established a track record of delays and cost overruns.
-Light rail clearly would not be returning to Santa Monica in the foreseeable future.
-So City officials sought another use for the abandoned warehouses.
+By then, the Metro Rail project had established a track record of delays, cost overruns, and NIMBY litigation.
+City officials reluctantly concluded that trains would not be returning to Santa Monica in the foreseeable future, and sought other uses for the abandoned warehouses.

 Gallery owner Wayne Blank had previously turned an unused hangar at Santa Monica Airport into artists’ studios.
-So he seemed a natural choice to convert Bergamot Station into an artistic and cultural venue.
-Along with Los Angeles architect Lawrence Scarpa, he refurbished the warehouses into a campus that maintained and refined the site’s “industrial” appearance.
-Inside the warehouses are some 30 separate leased galleries dedicated to painting, sculpture, photography, and “functional art.”
+He thus seemed a natural choice to convert Bergamot Station into an artistic and cultural venue.
+Along with Los Angeles architect Lawrence Scarpa, he refurbished the warehouses into a campus with space for over 30 separate leased galleries and studios dedicated to painting, sculpture, photography, theatre, and “functional art.”

 Developed in two phases between 1990 and 2000, the 6.9-hectare site includes eight five- and six-story office buildings, surrounding an artificial lake landscaped with fountains, terraces, tiny waterfalls, and planted islands.
 The meandering “promenades” along the lake include bridges and gazebos, with observation points and shaded tables that seem to invite workers to take their laptops and Blackberries out of their offices and cubicles.
 A team of falconers and their birds scare away annoying seagulls and pigeons, but not the lake’s resident ducks.

-People who work in The Water Garden must be fortunate indeed.
-The complex seems particularly suited to the creative endeavors of entertainment and technology companies that are drawn to Santa Monica.
+People who work in The Water Garden may be fortunate indeed.
+The complex seems particularly suited to the creative endeavors of entertainment and technology companies that are drawn to Santa Monica’s “Silicon Beach.”
 I don’t know how many such companies are tenants, but there’s a prominent Microsoft sign on Olympic Boulevard outside what is presumably one of their offices.

 A stroll around The Water Garden makes an excellent side trip before or after a visit to Bergamot Station.
 The tranquility, the continually-changing views and reflections, and the architectural artistry complement the artistic adventure across the street.
 It surely qualifies as one of Southern California’s hidden gems.

-Bergamot Station is very unusual for Santa Monica in providing ample free parking.
-But in keeping with the city’s emphasis on environmental sustainability, I would recommend using the Big Blue Bus for a visit to Bergamot Station or The Water Garden.
-Route 5 begins near the popular Third Street Promenade, and conveniently stops across the street (Olympic Boulevard at 26th Street).
-And after many delays, the new 26th Street/Bergamot Metro Rail Station next to the art complex on the expanded Expo line opened on 20 May 2016, making it accessible by train from (or via) Downtown Los Angeles.
-Santa Monica is one of the few places in automobile-addled Southern California where it’s practical, and perhaps even preferable, to get around on mass transit.
+Bergamot Station offers something rather unusual for Santa Monica: Ample free parking.
+But in keeping with the city’s emphasis on environmental sustainability, I would recommend using public transportation for a visit to Bergamot Station or The Water Garden.
+Big Blue Bus Route 5 begins near the popular Third Street Promenade, and conveniently stops across the street (Olympic Boulevard at 26th Street).
+And after many delays, the 26th Street/Bergamot Metro Rail station on the northwest side of the art complex opened in 2016, making Bergamot Station accessible by train from (or via) Downtown Los Angeles on the Expo Line.
+Santa Monica is one of the few places in automobile-addled Southern California where mass transit is not only practical and convenient, but genuinely preferable to stressful traffic and costly parking.